ayufan/gitlab-ci-multi-runner/docs/executors/kubernetes.md

 The following keywords help to define the behaviour of the Runner within kubernetes:

 - `namespace`: Namespace to run Kubernetes Pods in
-- `allow_privileged`: Allow containers to be run with the privileged flag
+- `privileged`: Run containers with the privileged flag
 - `cpus`: The CPU allocation given to build containers
 - `memory`: The amount of memory allocated to build containers
 - `service_cpus`: The CPU allocation given to build service containers